atharaq/atharaq.github.io/discrete/lesson3.md

 * Problem 3: There are 3 choices for the kind of bread, and 5 choices for the kind of filling.
 * Problem 5: This is a generalization of the multiplicative property, where we make three choices instead of two.
 But the principle is the same.

-**Exercise**: How many arrangments of the letters "ABCD" are there?
+**Exercise**: How many arrangements of the letters "ABCD" are there?
 <details>
     <summary>Hint: (click)</summary>
     An arrangement consists of choosing a first letter, then choosing a second one (that is different from the first), a third letter (different from the first two), and finally a fourth letter (different from the first three).